l1jer/woocommerce-order-sync-pronto-api/INT Extension Descriptions.md

 - **Objective:** Implement a dealer-driven order processing workflow.
 - **Details:**
   - **Order Handling:**
-    - Prevent automatic progression from "Processing" to "Pronto Received".
     - Upon order receipt, send the dealer email (dealer selected from the JSON file based on shipping country).
+    - Ensure: Prevent automatic progression from "Processing" to "Pronto Received" unless other functions call it.
   - **On Successful Email Send:**
     - Update order status to "Await Dealer Decision".
     - Save the dealer’s email in the order meta data.